 - All indentations are in increments of two characters.
 Data in the same stanza of the file must use the same level of indentation.
 Indent any sub-stanzas by an additional two spaces.

-- You must restart your server process (JVM process) for changes to take effect.
+- You must restart your JVM host process for changes to take effect.

 Here is a summary of each property in the JMX file.
 For more information, see Custom JMX YAML examples.